What is a protection class?

 - Typical application: transformers, switchgear

-Ignitable parts are fully embedded in fine-grained quartz sand to safely absorb heat and sparks.
+Ignitable parts are completely embedded in fine-grained quartz sand to safely absorb heat and sparks.

 Conclusion

-Selecting the appropriate type of protection is not a mere formality, but crucial for safe and economical operation.
-Whether it's intrinsic safety, flameproof enclosure or pressurization – each method has its strengths and limitations.
+Selecting the right type of protection is not just a formality, but crucial for safe and economical operation.
+Whether intrinsic safety, flameproof enclosure or pressurization - each method has its strengths and limitations.